SDOS-2025/Tree-Quant/README.md

 # Tree-Quant
-LiDAR-based iOS application to detect the number of Trees &amp; their Diameter
+LiDAR-based application to detect the number of Trees &amp; their Diameter